geoffreyhale/react-firebase-game/README.md

 ### Tier 2 (user convenience etc)

+- reply-in-progress jumps to wrong post if new post comes in
 - reactions on posts
 - display replies as replies
 - keep user logged in on refresh